 Julie Grossman is an award winning singer-songwriter, yoga and meditation teacher, activist, and published poet.

-Her official debut single, “Righteous Noise,” peaked at #2 on local charts and #29 for singer-songwriters worldwide.
+Her debut single, “Righteous Noise,” peaked at #2 on local charts and #29 for singer-songwriters worldwide.
 A multi-instrumentalist, she has been compared by industry professionals to Suzanne Vega, Joan Osborne, and Alannah Myles.
+Influences include Joni Mitchell, and fellow local Bob Dylan.

 Music

 Coming from a musical family, she has studied music for over 30 years, writing for over 25 years, with roots in classical flute, folk, and retro rock music.
-At 15, she achieved early success as a songwriter, medalling at a statewide Spanish language arts festival with her bilingual piece, “La Cancion de los Inocentes (the Song of the Innocents)” about children of the Mexican-American war.
+At 15, she achieved early success as a songwriter, medalling at a statewide arts festival with her bilingual piece, “La Cancion de los Inocentes (the Song of the Innocents)” about children of the Mexican-American war.
+She also won a GSA Silver Award for her anti-war commentary piece, “the River and the Log.”

-While at University in Minnesota, she earned a Bachelor of Arts degree in performing arts, before completing her master’s, creating an original social justice piece integrating theater and music, and writing a thesis on the role of performing arts in influencing social and political change in 1960’s America.
+She attended the University in Minnesota, and earned a Bachelor of Arts degree in performing arts, before completing her Master’s.
+She created an original social justice piece integrating theater and music, “Local 29,” and wrote a thesis on the role of performing arts in influencing social and political change in 1960’s America.

-An accomplished lyricist, her original poem “Things I Can’t Remember” was featured in the Upon Waking anthology, published in partnership with the League of Minnesota Poets.
-Her writing has been featured in a number of online magazines and anthologies.
+An accomplished lyricist, her original poem “Things I Can’t Remember” (based on the song of the same name) was featured in the Upon Waking anthology, published in partnership with the League of Minnesota Poets.
+Her poetry has been featured in a number of online magazines and anthologies.

 Yoga and Meditation